|

 Our present study bas much to do with names and titles.
 Only

-can discover the nomenclature of the sacred fungus within
+when we can discover the nomenclature of the sacred fungus within

 and without the cult, can we begin to understand its function and